n8cotoa/cat-clue/README.md

 #### Reese Glasscock, Nate Cottle, Annie Shin, Rita Bennett-Chew

 ## Description

 A recreation of the classic game 'Clue' using Ruby, Sinatra, and ActiveRecord

+## My Contribution

+I built the seed file for the psql database which populates the database with the board game spaces, rooms, and doorways, as well as weapon, player, and room cards.

+I worked on the card functionality - creating the 'murder mystery', dealing the cards to players, displaying player cards, and displaying one of the correct card guesses.
+I also built the routes for the application and helped with player piece movement on the board.

 ## Setup Requirements